GreensfingeExperiment/.github/profile/README.md

 | 2    | Annotate your original class or method          | Link to runtime config key                |
 | 3    | Create a config with `GreenConfigurationFacade` | Define runtime behavior                   |

-**Note that the main configuration is the .configurationKey, which will link the facade configuration with the annotation in the class.**

 ---